Testing for PFAS and Keeping Tacoma's Drinking Water Safe

 PFAS have been detected in many drinking water sources around the country.
 In Washington State, PFAS have been detected in and around the City of Issaquah, Joint Base Lewis-McChord, Naval Air Station Whidbey Island, and Fairchild Air Force Base/City of Airway Heights.

-- What is the source of the PFAS at that well?
+- What is the source of the PFAS in Tacoma Water's wells?